-By Bryan C. Hassel and Emily Ayscue Hassel, Public Impact
+■ By Bryan C. Hassel and Emily Ayscue Hassel, Public Impact

-As digital learning has grown in prominence, a predictable debate has emerged: Teacher-union officials worry that online learning, educational software, delivery, and other forms technology-enabled instruction will be used primarily to replace teachers in a guest to save money.
-An article on the National Education website Association's entitled "Laptops are Not Teachers" quotes Idaho Education Association president Sherri Wood criticizing an Idaho education-reform law that will give high school students laptops beginning in 2015.
+As digital learning has grown in prominence, a predictable debate has emerged: Teacher-union officials worry that online learning, educational software, video delivery, and other forms of technology-enabled instruction will be used primarily to replace teachers in a quest to save money.
+An article on the National Education Association's website entitled "Laptops are Not Teachers" quotes Idaho Education Association president Sherri Wood criticizing an Idaho education-reform law that will give high school students laptops beginning in 2015.
 The law "trades teachers for technology," she says.
-"You simply cannot replace a teacher with a laptop."1
+"You simply cannot replace a teacher with a laptop."

 Yet it's not only union officials fueling teachers' fears.
 Digital advocates and the media also stoke the fire.
-"Just as the Internet replaced telephone operators and the nightly news anchor as the default source of information," writes Gregory Ferenstein in the magazine Fast Company, "teachers may be next on the chopping block."
+"Just as the Internet replaced telephone operators and the nightly news anchor as the default source of information," writes Gregory Ferenstein in the magazine Fast Company, "teachers may be next on the chopping block."2

-We have little doubt that the digital future will transform education.
-But rather than an either-or decision between technology and teachers, we propose that digital education needs excellent teachers and that the teaching profession needs digital education.
+We have little doubt that the digital future will transform education, but we don't believe it requires an either-or decision between technology and teachers.
+Rather, digital education needs excellent teachers and the teaching profession needs digital education.